-6.2.3.2 LANL Neutron Dosimeters
+6.2.3.2 Neutron Dosimeters

-Historical aspects of the calibration of LANL film, NTA, and TLD dosimeters are described in the Photodosimetry Evaluation Book (LASL 1958, 1959, 1969, 1974, 1977, 1979, 1980; LANL 1986, 1989, 1996, 2001, 2003), technical basis documents, and LANL technical reports.
+Historical aspects of the calibration of LANL film, NTA, and TLD dosimeters are described in the Photodosimetry Evaluation Book (LASL 1959, 1969, 1977, 1979; LANL 1986, 1989, 1996, 2001, 2003), technical basis documents, and LANL technical reports.

-Film Badges: Thermal-neutron calibration data were obtained from film badges exposed in the south thermal column of the LANL homogeneous reactor (Kalil 1955; Littlejohn 1960).
+Film Badges: Thermal-neutron calibration data were obtained from film badges exposed in the south thermal column of the LANL homogeneous reactor (Kalil 1955; Littlejohn 1961).
 Thermal neutron fluxes for a given reactor level were known to within ±10%, and relative values were known even better (Kalil 1955).
-Gold foils were used to measure the thermal neutron flux, and a nomogram was employed in the evaluation of film exposed to thermal neutrons (Littlejohn 1960).
+Gold foils were used to measure the thermal neutron flux, and a nomogram was employed in the evaluation of film exposed to thermal neutrons (Littlejohn 1961).
 The nomogram indicated thermal neutron exposure (rem) as a function of normalized cadmium minus brass film optical density.
-It also indicated gamma exposure and "open-window equivalent gamma exposure contributed by thermal neutrons and gamma rays," a parameter that was used in evaluating beta exposures (the difference between this parameter and the open-window radium-equivalent gamma exposure was taken as an estimate of the beta exposure in rad) (Littlejohn 1960).
+It also indicated gamma exposure and "open-window equivalent gamma exposure contributed by thermal neutrons and gamma rays," a parameter that was used in the evaluation of beta exposures (the difference between this parameter and the open-window radium-equivalent gamma exposure was taken as an estimate of the beta exposure in rad) (Littlejohn 1961).

-Nuclear Track Emulsion: The Kodak Type B film used for measuring fast-neutron exposures as of August 1960 (Littlejohn 1960) was developed by J. S. Cheka of Oak Ridge National Laboratory (ORNL) (Cheka 1954).
-LANL calibrated this film to neutron energies of 0.5, 0.6, 0.7, 0.8, 1.0, 1.5, 2.5, 4.0, 5.0, 8.0, 14.0, 17.0, and 20.0 MeV (Littlejohn 1960).
-The 2.5- and 14.0-MeV neutrons were obtained from a Cockcroft-Walton accelerator, and the others were from two Van de Graff accelerators that the Laboratory had at the time.
-Data from these calibrations indicated that between the energies of 1.0 and 20 MeV, the film was energy-dependent within +100% or -50% of the stated exposure, and each proton recoil track appearing in a 1-mm portion of the cadmium-filtered area was assigned an average value of 0.008 rem (Littlejohn 1960).
-Fundamentally, the NTA dosimeter is capable of an accurate dose estimate only for higher energy neutron radiation greater than about 1 MeV because it has a lower energy threshold of about 700 keV.
+Nuclear Track Emulsion: The Kodak Type B film used for measuring fast neutron exposures as of August 1960 (Littlejohn 1961) was developed by J. S. Cheka of ORNL (Cheka 1954).
+LANL calibrated this film to neutron energies of 0.5, 0.6, 0.7, 0.8, 1, 1.5, 2.5, 4, 5, 8, 14, 17, and 20 MeV (Littlejohn 1961).
+The 2.5- and 14-MeV neutrons were obtained from a Cockcroft-Walton accelerator, and the others were from two Van de Graaff accelerators that the Laboratory had at the time.
+Data from these calibrations indicated that between the energies of 1 and 20 MeV, the film was energy-dependent within +100% or -50% of the stated exposure, and each proton recoil track that appeared in a 1 mm portion of the cadmium-filtered area was assigned an average value of 0.008 rem (Littlejohn 1961).
+Fundamentally, the NTA dosimeter is capable of an accurate dose estimate only for neutron radiation greater than about 1 MeV because it has a lower energy threshold of about 700 keV.